Nitrokey/nitrokey-documentation/nextbox/gettingstarted.rst

 1. Connect NextBox to your Internet router via network cable.
 2. Connect the power cable to the NextBox, you can use any of the two USB-C ports.
-3. Once powered the the NextBox will start
+3. Once powered the NextBox will start
 4. Wait approx. 5 minutes and open "http://nextbox.local" in your web browser - this duration may vary.